 Provides free legal assistance for domestic violence, family law, foreclosure, bankruptcy, and other cases.
 Qualified individuals typically fall below 125% of the federal poverty line, have limited assets, and must be a United States citizen or fall within certain categories of legal resident status.

 Aims to empower families with children in the transition from homelessness to self-sufficiency.
 They provide case management, housing, food, training, daycare, and educational resources.
 Requires police clearance including: no outstanding warrants, no sex offender status, etc.

-Provides many services to Alachua County residents including: clinical and nutritional services, wellness programs, environmental health information, vaccinations, birth/death certificate services, infectious disease services, and many more.
+Provides many services to Alachua County residents including: clinical and nutritional services, wellness programs, environmental health information, vaccinations, birth and death certificate services, infectious disease services, and more.

-Provides FREE Housecleaning – 1 time per month for 4 months – to any woman undergoing treatment for any type of cancer.
+Provides FREE Housecleaning– 1 time per month for 4 months– to women undergoing treatment for any type of cancer.
 To sign up, an online application must be completed.

-An all women, non-profit organization dedicated to contributing to the Latino/Hispanic culture and art in Gainesville.
+An all women, non-profit organization dedicated to contributing to the Latinx/Hispanic culture and art in Gainesville.
 Services include: networking, naturalization workshops, citizen preparation classes, and a bilingual story time for families.

 Offers computers, internet access, printing, copying, faxing, books, games and toys for children, referrals for services, resume and application assistance, community dinners, food pantry, clothing, after school programs and tutoring.